-- Timing Requirements For benchmarking, we did simple simulation using Arduino with ATmega2560 8-bit microprocessor [2].
-For encryption process, the maximum operation took 3 addition/subtraction and 1 multiplication/division.
-Using this, we tested with 1920x1080 resolution image and got average time of 3 seconds.
-For initialization process of producing Chaotic Map, we got average time of 7 minutes.
-Since the microprocessor on Arduino operates at 16MHz while the microprocessor we are using operates at 200MHz, we are using this simulation result as the worst-case maximum time. - Encryption complexity requirement Success of the encryption relies on how different the encrypted picture is from the original data.
-Correlation coefficient will be used as a quantitative measure of the difference, which determines the similarity between values of two adjacent pixels.
-Most chaotic map schemes online attained (<0.002) of coefficient magnitude on success.
-We consider this as a same requirement for a successful encryption.
+- Timing Requirements For benchmarking, a simple simulation using Arduino with ATmega2560 8-bit microprocessor was created [2].
+The encryption process took 3 addition/subtraction operations and 1 multiplication/division operation.
+Using this, we tested with 1920x1080 resolution image and got an average time of 3 seconds.
+For the initialization process that produces the Chaotic Map, the average time was approximately 7 minutes.
+Since the microcontroller on the Arduino operates at 16MHz whereas the microcontroller the design will utilize operates at 200MHz.
+Thus the simulation results will serve as a worse-case benchmark time. - Encryption complexity requirement Success of the encryption relies on how different the encrypted picture is from the original data.
+The correlation coefficient will be used as a quantitative measure of the difference, which determines the similarity between values of two adjacent pixels.
+Most chaotic map schemes online attained (< 0.002) of coefficient magnitude on success.
+We consider this as a successful encryption.

 - Lossless Encryption 100% image recovery rate.
-We want our algorithm to be lossless, as are most image encryption algorithms are.
+The algorithm must be lossless, as are most image encryption algorithms are.
 It would be a huge disadvantage if algorithm poses a risk of damage in quality. - Power constraint Typical high-quality camera batteries enable taking up to 500 pictures before running out.
 With 3 seconds of worst case encryption time and 7 minutes (420 seconds) of mapping time, we will need about an hour for the encryption of 500 pictures.
 And we want our camera to be able to run for entire day (12 hours).
 As an attachment to camera battery, the size of 4 of 3.7v, 3200mAh battery will be suitable to go in same space and ensure good lifetime.
 With capacity of 12800mAh, we want to run camera for total of 15 idle hours (taking encrypting time as 3 hours of equivalent consumption in idle mode due to shifting to operating voltage), we want average power consumption to be no more than